blueberry-py/blog/content/post/uv-is-latest-attempt-to-rule-them-all/index.md

 Not to mention that it cannot run tests, switch virtual environments or lint source files.

-But it's still in its early age, and the pace is like one minor version every couple of days, isn't it?
+But it's still in its early age, and the pace is like one patch version every couple of days, isn't it?

 ## What about Rye